DerimB/AccountManagerWebApp/README.md

-# Password Manager Website Application
+# Account Manager Website Application

 ## Overview
 This project builds upon the foundation of a password management database which I created previously.
 The goal is to enhance the system by implementing features that make it more robust and user-friendly.
 This was done by adding PHP, HTML, and CSS to create a website application to put the database to use.